yonggqiii/it5100a-notes/src/railway_pattern/validation.md

                  , userSalary :: Salary }
   deriving (Eq, Show)
 ```
 Parsing them from strings may not always succeed, therefore it is imperative that our parsing function does not guarantee that it returns the desired data structure.
-Therefore, what we can do instead is for our parsing functions to return results in the `Maybe` context to express this fact.
+Therefore, what we can do instead is to have our parsing functions return results in the `Maybe` context to express this fact.
 This makes our parsing functions have the following type signatures:

 ```haskell
 parseEmail :: String -> Maybe Email